thethirdbirthday/Active-Directory/README.md

 <h2>Description</h2>
-Project involves using Oracle VirtualBox to create domain controller and client in a private network.
+Project involves using Oracle VirtualBox to create 2 virtual machines, one as a domain controller and the other as a client in a private network.
 DHCP, NAT, and AD Domain services will be set up to provide users IP addresses and grant internet access through a Domain Controller rather than external internet.
 A PowerShell script is used to create a bulk of user accounts.
 Alternatively, new users can also be be created and added manually.
 This is great hands-on experience that demonstrates concepts in networking, as well as identity management.
 <br />